Mefiso/TIMEngine/README.md

 # TIME
 ## Description
 Custom video game engine that tries to mimic Unity and the likes features.
-It is developed mostly for educational purposes and it will be used for the developing and delivering several assignments for the Master's Degree in [Advanced Programming for AAA Vide Games](https://www.talent.upc.edu/ing/estudis/formacio/curs/201200/master-degree-advanced-programming-aaa-videogames/) (UPC School).
+It is developed mostly for educational purposes and it will be used for developing and delivering several assignments for the Master's Degree in [Advanced Programming for AAA Vide Games](https://www.talent.upc.edu/ing/estudis/formacio/curs/201200/master-degree-advanced-programming-aaa-videogames/) (UPC School).

 All the code and the releases can be found in the [github page](https://github.com/Mefiso/TIMEngine).